2018 Events Archive

 Scientific Director of the S&T Foresight Project

-Giorgio Einaudi graduated in Physics at the Pisa University in 1974, He is a retired Professor at the Physics Department of the Pisa University, has been Visiting Professor at the University of California, Irvine, Visiting Senior Scientist at Naval Research Laboratory, Washington DC, and currently Visiting Scholar at George Mason University, Fairfax Virginia.
-He is author of about hundred papers on refereed journals, with many Italian and foreign collaborations.
+Giorgio Einaudi graduated in Physics at the Pisa University in 1974, He is a retired Professor at the Physics Department of Pisa University, has been Visiting Professor at the University of California, Irvine, Visiting Senior Scientist at Naval Research Laboratory, Washington DC, and is currently a Visiting Scholar at George Mason University, Fairfax Virginia.
+He is the author of about a hundred papers in refereed journals, with many Italian and foreign collaborations.

 Leonardo da Vinci, Extraordinary Genius: from Art to Science